webrcade/webrcade-docs/docs/editor/workspace/categoriestab.md

 # Feed Categories Tab

-The "Feed Categories Tab" consists of the categories associated with the current feed.
+The "Feed Categories Tab" consists of the categories associated with the active feed.
 The order that the categories appear in the [Categories Table](#categories-table) is identical to the order they will be presented in the [webЯcade player](../../userguide/index.md) (they are not sorted alphanumerically).

 For a feed to be considered valid, it must contain at least one category.